touch

 Example:

-# Create a new empty file
+# Use touch to create a new empty file named 'new_file.txt'

 $ touch new_file.txt